Facing charges of Bomb Hoax in Qld?

-A charge of Bomb Hoaxes under Section 321A of Criminal Code 1899 (Qld) is a serious offence in Queensland and can often result in significant penalties, including imprisonment.
+A charge of Bomb Hoax (or Bomb Threats) under Section 321A of Criminal Code 1899 (Qld) is a serious offence in Queensland and can often result in significant penalties, including imprisonment.

 The seriousness of this offence stems from the potential to cause widespread panic, significant disruption to public services, and unnecessary emergency responses.

-If you are charged, seeking legal advice early from an experienced criminal defence lawyer can make a significant difference to the outcome.
+If you are charged, seeking legal advice early from an experienced bomb hoax lawyer can make a difference to the outcome.
+Call us, or fill in our Quick Enquiry form to receive a link to our free guide, 16 Things You Need to Do Now if Charged with a Criminal Offence.

 What is Bomb Hoaxes?